Music Theory Placement Test for First-Year Music Majors

 All incoming first-year music majors are required to take a music theory placement exam.
 The theory placement exam allows students to place out of Introduction Music Theory (700:125) and into Music Theory I (700:225).

-Upon admission to the college, students are asked to contact the Fine Arts Department to register for the placement exam at (856) 225-6176.
+Upon admission to the college, students are asked to contact the Department of Visual, Media, and Performing Arts to register for the placement exam at (856) 225-6176.

 The diagnostic examination checks students’ knowledge of musical fundamentals.
 All students who receive a high score on the test can test out of our basic music theory class (called “Introduction to Music Theory” 700:125).
 The Theory Placement Test consists of: